State & Local Government Data Centers: Managing Growing IT Demands, Costs and Risks

 However, three overarching needs are consistent across almost every effort for data center management:

-- The need to address new threats and security risks as network technology evolves.
+- The need to address new threats and security risks as network technology evolves

 So, instead of working on the new value-producing projects that would better serve their missions, many IT personnel spend the bulk of their time and budget maintaining existing systems.
 This reality can set up an adversarial relationship between IT and the agencies they serve, with mounting frustration on both sides.
-Agencies and departments often feel that IT is unresponsive to their needs; on the other hand, IT feels stretched thin and struggles to keep up.
+Government agencies and departments often feel that IT is unresponsive to their needs; on the other hand, IT feels stretched thin and struggles to keep up.

 The challenges posed by the maintenance of legacy systems also has the undesirable effect of driving up IT-related expenses at a time when leaders are under nearly constant pressure to reduce IT spending.
 In order to find the savings they need, IT leaders often evaluate two different options: